 HS 11162.5 Counterfeiting a Prescription Blank Definition

-California Health & Safety Code 11162.5 defines the crime of counterfeiting a prescription blank:
+California Health and safety Code 11162.5 HS defines the crime of counterfeiting a prescription blank:

 Any person who counterfeits a prescription blank purporting it to be an official prescription blank, or knowingly possesses over three counterfeited prescription blanks, shall be punished by county jail time.